feature-tracker/feature-tracker.github.io/docs/index.md

 * `curl http://localhost:8989/features/api/products`

-You can access the Feature Tracker webapp at http://localhost:8080
+You can access the Feature Tracker Angular application at http://localhost:4200

 ## How to contribute?
 * Run the application and let us know if you face any issue